 Your ego can make you over-estimate your ability to handle yourself in situations where fighting is more than competition.
 This then leads to a greater potential for mistakes where your safety is concerned.

 If your ego gets over-inflated, you may begin thinking you deserve more and better than others in your dojo.
 All this will do is increase the friction between you and those others and lower the morale of your entire group.

 Your ego can push you to the point of not making progress in your training any longer.
 You can begin thinking you don’t have to practice as hard or train to learn new techniques.
 This brings you to the point of no longer being competitive.
 If this happens, it is very hard to re-gain what you have lost.

-For help in learning to do your best, Shifu Raymond Ahles at Blue Dragon School of Martial Arts is ready and able to help you in learning self-discipline and any other skills you want in martial arts.
+Shifu Raymond Ahles at Blue Dragon School of Martial Arts is ready and able to help you in learning how to use your ego appropriately in your training, along with many other life skills.
 He will monitor your training and sparring and make suggestions when he sees some area in which you may be lacking.
 Contact him at 201-385-3130 today and get started or started again!